AntonyZ89/yii2-seeder/README.md

 `entity` is the folder where `User` (model) is located inside the `common/models` directory.

-To change the default path for models, just change the `$modelPath` variable in `SeederController`
+To change the default path for models, just change the `$modelNamespace` variable in `SeederController`

 **Only Seeders within `DatabaseSeeder::run()` will be used in `yii seeder` command**